 First, take the longer 600mm rods and firmly insert them into the base of the planter, using your other hand on the base for support while putting them in.
-Once that’s done, snap the saucer back onto the planter and make sure it is on properly because it will soon be holding water, then add a stabilising support frame an top of the rods.
+Once that’s done, snap the saucer back onto the planter and make sure it is on properly because it will soon be holding water, then add a stabilising support frame on top of the rods.

-Next it’s time to add a quality potting mix into the planter and water-in well until the water-holding saucer on the bottom is full.
+Next, it’s time to add a quality potting mix into the planter and water-in well until the water-holding saucer on the bottom is full.
 When that has settled, it’s transplanting time.
-PLace the seedling in the middle of the trellis and plant them deeply – just below the first branch.
+Place the seedling in the middle of the trellis and plant them deeply – just below the first branch.
 This will make them develop roots out of their buried trunk and give them a stronger footing.

 Watch them grow

 As they grow, look for little ‘suckers’ (small new stems) that sprout between the main trunk and branches.
 After washing your hands, pinch them off with your fingers.
 These appear and can reappear quickly, so keep a close watch.
-Also watch to see which branch develops flowers first, and prune off all branches and leaves below it.
+Also, watch to see which branch develops flowers first, and prune off all branches and leaves below it.
 This pinching and pruning will promote a stronger, taller plant that can concentrate on producing bigger fruit rather than lots of bushy greenery with lots of smaller fruit.

 Give them a feed

 To give your seedlings an initial boost, use a fertilizer with a higher nitrogen level.
 Once your plants have begun growing and producing flowers, move to a fertilizer with a higher potassium level to promote fruit growth.
-You can buy fertilizer designed for tomato growing, or look on the fertilizer packet for its NPK ratio.
+You can buy fertilizer designed for tomato growing or look on the fertilizer packet for its NPK ratio.
 ‘N’ is for nitrogen, and should be lower than the ‘K’ for potassium.

 Check the instructions that came with your plant for how often you should fertilize your particular type of tomato plant, but do treat it with a serve of potash when flowers first develop and regularly while they’re producing fruit.

 Bad companion plants that shouldn’t be with tomatoes include rosemary, potato, fennel, beetroot and sweet corn.
-Their roots can release substances that may inhibit root growth of the tomato plant.
+Their roots can release substances that may inhibit the root growth of the tomato plant.